 Fetch – throw a ball or toy a dozen or so times when you have a spare minute.
-To increase the intensity throw down hill or stairs
+To increase the intensity throw down a hill or stairs

 Frisbee – throwing a frisbee will really get your dog moving

 Flirt Pole – a flirt pole is like a big cat tickler with a stick, rope and a lure or toy attached to the end.
 Move the lure around in circles or in all directions along the ground and your dog will chase it.
-Works with the dog’s natural prey instinct so will provide plenty of mental stimulation too.
+Works with the dog’s natural prey instinct so it will provide plenty of mental stimulation too.

 Tug of War – play a game of Tug of War with your dog.
 Make them crouch and pull back using extra energy.

 Spring Pole – a spring pole is a rope with a spring with a toy or lure on the end that is attached to a tree or beam.
 Encourage your dog to grab the toy and pull it.
 They will play tug of war by themselves.

 Automatic ball launcher – an automatic ball launcher will throw the ball for your dog.
 If you have a dog that loves chasing balls one of these is an absolute must.
 Once they know how to drop the ball into the launcher they can quite happily ball fetch by themselves.